Airbus A220: Engine

 The A220 is powered by two Pratt & Whitney PW1500G underwing turbofans.
-Its geared turbofan architecture and advanced engine core improves efficiency and reduces the stage and parts count.
+Its geared turbofan (GTF) architecture and advanced engine core improves efficiency and reduces the stage and parts count.
 The PW1500G has a 20 dB margin to Chapter IV noise limits, and high-efficiency components and advanced combustor technologies reduce CO_{2} and NOx emissions.
 It was certified in February 2013, the first variant in the PW1000G range.
-The PW1500G is the turbofan engine with the highest bypass ratio at 12:1.
-Each engine can produce 84.5 to 104 kN (19,000 to 23,300 lbf) of thrust flat rated at ISA + 15°C.
+At that time, the PW1500G was the turbofan engine with the highest bypass ratio (BPR) of 12:1, only slightly lower than the 12.5:1 BPR of the later released PW1100G powering the A320neo family.
+Each engine can produce 84.5 to 104 kN of thrust flat rated at ISA +15°C.

-The engine was designed to reach 12% better fuel economy.
+The PW1500G was designed to reach 12% better fuel economy than previous generation engines.

+Efficiency

+The A220 manufacturer states that the structural technology, aerodynamic design, ultra-high bypass GTF engine, and state-of-the-art flight control and systems together can save fuel burn per seat, CO_{2} and NOx emissions, as well as provide a reduction in maintenance costs and operating cost per seat, plus a reduced noise footprint with a 18 EPNdB margin to chapter 4 noise limits.
+Around two thirds of the overall fuel efficiency are attributed to the GTF engines, and one third to lightweight structures, state-of-the-art aerodynamics and systems.

 Operational history

-The all-new aircraft entered service as CSeries in the first two years, and was then rebranded as A220 following the Airbus partnership in 2018.